As of April 2019, there will be 20 Integrated Care Systems in England.

 Patients’ entitlements to personal health budgets are assessed by Multidisciplinary Teams.
 Guess what?
 Barrister David Lock has found that Clinical Commissioning Groups (who have to fork out the money for the NHS bit of personal health budgets) are trying to get Multidisciplinary Teams to change/downgrade their assessment of patients’ Continuing Health Care needs and entitlements.
 Even though this is unlawful.

 Mandatory large scale GP networks for 30K- 50K+ patients

 By this summer, GP practices will be forced to become part of large scale GP networks.
 Each network will be centred around one GP and community health services hub.

 The new large scale GP networks will be largely staffed by new grades of less skilled clinical staff – many copied from the workforce in USA accountable care organisations.
 And they will rely considerably on charities and other third sector organisations.
 Only patients with complex needs will see GPs.

 Many GP patients will be handed “social prescriptions” to go and join a community group, contracted for the purpose by the local Clinical Commisioning Group.
 The idea is that will help them sort out non-medical problems that are damaging their physical or mental health.

 No matter that this damage is caused by government policy failures in a whole slew of areas – social security (if only), economics, jobs, environment, housing.

-It is our individual responsibility to make good the damage with the help of voluntary organisations.
+Apparently it is our individual responsibility to make good the systemic damage to our health, with the help of voluntary organisations.

 The new large scale GP and community health service networks and hubs will use digital health technology (so called telehealth and telecare) together with shared electronic patient records to identify patients who are at risk of admission to hospital through A&E and prevent their unplanned hospitalisation.